gfxdisp/HDRutils/README.md

 ```

 ### Alignment
 While merging, some ghosting artifacts can be removed by setting `HDRutils.merge(..., align=True)`.
 This attempts homography alignment and corrects camera motion for still scenes.
-Unfortunately non-rigid motion requiring dense optical flow is not yet implemented.
+Unfortunately, non-rigid motion requiring dense optical flow is not yet implemented.

 ### Exposure estimation
-Exposure metadata from EXIF may be inaccurate and it may be benificial to estimate relative exposures directly from the image stack.
-Please see [our paper](https://www.cl.cam.ac.uk/research/rainbow/projects/exposure-estimation/) for details.
+Exposure metadata from EXIF may be inaccurate, and it may be beneficial to estimate relative exposures directly from the image stack.
+Please see [our paper](http://dx.doi.org/10.1109/TCI.2023.3301338) for details.

-This feauture is currently disabled, and EXIF values are used by default.
-To enable exposure estimation, run `HDRutils.merge(..., estimate_exp='mst')`.
+This feature is disabled by default, and EXIF values are used instead.
+To enable it, run `HDRutils.merge(..., estimate_exp='mst')`.

 ### Deglaring via MTF inversion
 Camera lens aberrations produce attenuations of spatial frequencies, which have a strong effect on the image sharpness.